airswap/airswap-about/technology/glossary.md

 2. Client queries the Registry for URLs by token.
 3. Client connects to each server and subscribes to the pricing stream.
 4. Client signs and transmits an order to the server using server pricing.
-5. Server sends the signed order to Swap for execution.
+5. Server sends the order to the Swap contract.

 <img src="../images/ll-diagram.png" />